 • We are distributing this fund in partnership with Welsh Government

 The Green Recovery Capacity Building Scheme is a new £920,000 revenue grant scheme to increase capacity within the environmental non-governmental organisation (eNGO) sector.

 What do we mean by green recovery?

-- addressing the climate emergency and increasing resilience to the impacts of climate change
+- addressing the changing climate and increasing resilience to the impacts of climate change

 - tackling unsustainable patterns of production and consumption (the circular economy)

 - investment that supports job creation and new markets (economic recovery)

 - targeting action to those groups, communities and places that are most vulnerable, and/or have been hit hardest to address underlying inequalities and deprivation (social recovery)